odbee/odbee.github.io/_posts/2021-10-01-tarantula.markdown

 tarantula is currently a work in progress with the goal of imitating real spiders in creating spiderwebs as architectural structures.

-Built with libcinder for C++ and the Boost Graph Library
+Built with libcinder for C++ and the Boost Graph Library the goal is to highly parallelize the simulation process to create high density structures.